mikegioia/libremail/DATA_FORMAT.md

    advised that the user stores an access key or application password.
 - `imap_host` String containing the hostname for connecting to the IMAP server.
    This is usually of the form `imap.mail-server.com`.
 - `imap_port` Optional integer specifying what port to use.
-The applications should default to using 993 for SSL connections.
+The application should default to using 993 for SSL connections.
 - `imap_flags` Optional string containing additional flags for connecting to the IMAP server.
 This could be `/imap/ssl` which would be appended to the connection string.
 As of now the sync engine does not use this at all.
+- `smtp_host` String containing the hostname for connecting to the SMTP server.
+   This is usually of the form `smtp.mail-server.com`.
+- `smtp_port` Optional integer specifying what port to use for sending messages.
+   The application should default to using 587 for SSL connections.
 - `is_active` Boolean flag denoting if the account is active.
 The sync engine should skip accounts with a value of 1.
 - `created_at` Timestamp denoting when the account was added to the database.